bio4j/angulillos/docs/src/main/java/com/ohnosequences/typedGraphs/TypedGraph.java.md

 ```

 A `TypedGraph` defines a set of types (nodes, relationships, properties) comprising what you could call a _schema_ for a typed graph.
-It uses a `UntypedGraph` for storing them.
+It uses an `UntypedGraph` for storing them.

 ```java